 - 1. The European Certificate for Cytometry Specialists Hemato-oncology is available for ESCCA members only. - 2.
 The examination language is English. - 3.
-The fee for the examination and certification is €100 (price level 2023). - 4.
+The fee for the examination and certification is € 100 (members) or € 250 (non-members, including a 1 year- ESCCA membership). - 4.
 Eligible candidates should demonstrate a minimum of three years acceptable laboratory experience in clinical cytometry in an accredited/approved laboratory under ISO 15189, by JCI, CAP or authorized by a governing regulatory association or Ministry.
 A CV and an official attestation of the number of years of experience, issued by the director of the employing facility or other entitled authority should be uploaded in the online registration form. - 5.
 The examination consists of 100 multiple choice questions, analysis/interpretation of 3 practical cases and will last two hours. - 6.
 The examination will be considered as passed if at least 60 questions are correctly answered including the practical cases. - 7.
 The contents of the examination and examples of questions are described later in this document. - 8.
 Candidates who successfully pass the examination will receive a certificate stating their status and will be enlisted in a special page in the ESCCA website site and, when convenient, in the site of the ESCCA-affiliated society. - 9.
-Certification will expire after three years, and can be renewed upon proof of continuous education and/or practice in cytometry, according to the guidelines for ESCCA certification renewal.
+Certification will expire after three years.